tower120/SyncedChunkedArray/Readme.md

 You can get it from `emplace()` and construct from `Iterator` (during `iterate()`).

 When maintance occurs, element may be moved.
-If element have trackable_iterators, they all updated with it new address (actually chunk/index).
+If element have trackable_iterators, they all will be updated with it new address (actually chunk/index).

 Price to call `trackable_iterator.lock()` is similar to `weak_ptr.lock()`.
 But unlike `weak_ptr.lock()` which only guarantee object aliveness, `trackable_iterator` also provide object thread-safety.